code-not-found/code-not-found.github.io/_posts/spring-kafka/2016-09-20-spring-kafka-consumer-producer-example.md

 Like with any messaging-based application, you need to create a receiver that will handle the published messages.
 The `Receiver` is nothing more than a simple POJO that defines a method for receiving messages.
 In the below example we named the method `receive()`, but you can name it anything you like.

 The `@KafkaListener` annotation creates a message listener container behind the scenes for each annotated method, using a `ConcurrentMessageListenerContainer`.
 By default, a bean with name `kafkaListenerContainerFactory` is expected that we will setup in the next section.

 Using the `topics` element, we specify the topics for this listener.
-Note that the topic name is injected from the <var>application.yml</var> properties file located in <var>src/main/resources</var>.
+The name of the topic is injected from the <var>application.yml</var> properties file located in <var>src/main/resources</var>.

 For more information on the other available elements on the `KafkaListener`, you can consult the [API documentation](http://docs.spring.io/spring-kafka/api/org/springframework/kafka/annotation/KafkaListener.html){:target="_blank"}.